 Several of our customers worked on the McQueenie Gypsy Caravan during 2011.
 The caravans went from boxes of parts to magnificently decorated and lighted wagons set in lush fields.
 Goats and chickens and dogs keep the gypsies company, and provide a bit of food as well.
 Fish, turtles, and frogs abound in the clean streams near the gypsy camp.
+If you would like to purchase a Gypsy Caravan and start creating your own?
+Here is the link Any questions you may have please do not hesitate to ask.

 So, open the box and have some fun!